Engaging in Emissions Trading

 The JAL Group is implementing initiatives designed to reduce our CO2 emissions including upgrading to fuel-efficient aircraft and supporting the development and use of Sustainable Aviation Fuel (SAF).
-In addition to these initiatives, we have been reducing our CO2 emissions by purchasing various emission credits designated in March 2020.
+In addition to these initiatives, we have been reducing our CO2 emissions by purchasing various emission credits.
 These carbon credits are designed to help cut global CO2 emissions efficiently by allowing companies to purchase CO2 emission reductions made by companies in industries other than aviation.
 In future, the JAL Group will continue to select and purchase the above-mentioned credits and work together with other non-aviation industries to devise measures that will help further reduce CO2 emissions.

 JAL Carbon Offset

 Carbon offset is a mechanism of compensating for CO2 emissions using carbon absorptions or reductions made elsewhere.
 In response from feedback from customers who have a keen interest in protecting the environment and preventing global warming, the JAL Group, in collaboration with CHOOOSE AS, offers passengers the option to offset the CO2 emitted by the aircraft they fly on through our JAL Carbon Offset program.